Guilded-NET/Guilded-NET.github.io/references/ResumeEvent.MessageId.md

 ### Remarks

-Gets the identifier of the last received event message that was passed in `guilded-last-message-id`.
+This is the identifier of the event message that was passed in `guilded-last-message-id`.

-You can get the identifier of the event message by using [MessageId](GuildedSocketMessage.MessageId 'Guilded.NET.Base.Events.GuildedSocketMessage.MessageId') property from events.
+You can get the identifier of the event message by using [MessageId](GuildedSocketMessage.MessageId.md 'Guilded.Base.Events.GuildedSocketMessage.MessageId') property from events.

 #### Property Value
 [System.String](https://docs.microsoft.com/en-us/dotnet/api/System.String 'System.String')